 It is the role of the Federal Trustees to evaluate the technical merits of the PRP's proposed early restoration action, while considering alternatives to that proposal, as well as potential environmental impacts foreseen by Project implementation.
-This document, a Draft Early Restoration Plan and Environmental Assessment (ERP/EA), lays out factors from the Natural Resource Damage Assessment and Restoration (NRDAR) regulations2 used to evaluate the merits of the reasonable alternatives; the considerations as prescribed under the National Environmental Policy Act (NEPA) 3 to evaluate and inform decision-makers about potential environmental impacts of the alternatives; and the Federal Trustees recommended selection of a "Preferred Alternative."
-The alternatives discussed herein are not intended to, and do not fully, address all injuries caused by the release of hazardous substances at or from the DA Site and/or the BCSA.
+A Draft Early Restoration Plan and Environmental Assessment (ERP/EA) was released for public comment in December 2020 that laid out factors from the Natural Resource Damage Assessment and Restoration (NRDAR) regulations used to evaluate the merits of the reasonable alternatives; the considerations as prescribed under the National Environmental Policy Act (NEPA) to evaluate and inform decision-makers about potential environmental impacts of the alternatives; and the Federal Trustees recommended selection of a "Preferred Alternative."
+The alternatives discussed therein are not intended to, and do not fully, address all injuries caused by the release of hazardous substances at or from the DA Site and/or the BCSA.

-1 EPA ID# NJD980528996 and EPA ID# NJD980529879, respectively
+&lt;sup>1 EPA ID# NJD980528996 and EPA ID# NJD980529879, respectively

-2 43 C.F.R.
+&lt;sup>2 43 C.F.R.
 Part 11

-3 42 U.S.C. § 4321 et seq.
+&lt;sup>3 42 U.S.C. § 4321 et seq.

-As part of this Draft ERP/EA, the Federal Trustees considered two possible East Newark park proposals: (1) a 2.3-acre esplanade featuring Community-oriented activities and (2) a more robust park encompassing approximately five (5) acres, providing ecological and recreational use services through plans for tree canopy, a variety of multiple plantings and enhanced riverfront access for the public.
+As part of this Final ERP/EA, the Federal Trustees considered two possible East Newark park proposals: (1) a 2.3-acre esplanade featuring community-oriented elements and (2) a more robust park encompassing approximately five (5) acres, providing ecological and recreational use services through plans for tree canopy, a variety of multiple plantings and enhanced riverfront access for the public.
 As legislatively mandated, the Federal Trustees also considered the technical merits and potential environmental impact of a "no action" alternative (essentially rejecting the PRP's proposal to conduct early restoration).
 (See, Section 4.0, Restoration Alternatives).

 When reviewing the elements of the PRP's proposed early restoration, the Federal Trustees considered issues such as the likelihood of Project success, the benefits that may be provided by the restoration, and cost effectiveness.
-As part of this review, the Federal Trustees undertook an analysis to estimate Project costs, based on construction costs for similar projects in the greater New York/New Jersey metropolitan area.
+As part of their review, the Federal Trustees undertook an analysis to estimate Project costs, based on construction costs for similar projects in the greater New York/New Jersey metropolitan area.
 This analysis provided the Federal Trustees with a practical overview of potential Project costs, to ensure the reasonableness and cost effectiveness of the proposed early restoration plans.
 Likewise, the Federal Trustees specifically noted the scarcity of public greenspace in dense urban areas, like East Newark, which sorely lacks park options.
 After considering all such elements of the park proposals, the Federal Trustees recommend the proposed selection of the East Newark Riverside Park Project (Alternative 2) as the Preferred Alternative, which is described in greater detail in Sections 4.2.2 and 4.5.